rreece/rreece.github.io/outline-of-philosophy/statistics.md

 ### Discussion

+Lyons:

+>   Particle Physicists tend to favor a frequentist method.
+This is because
+>   we really do consider that our data are representative as samples drawn
+>   according to the model we are using (decay time distributions often are
+>   exponential; the counts in repeated time intervals do follow a Poisson
+>   distribution, etc.), and hence we want to use a statistical approach
+>   that allows the data "to speak for themselves," rather than our analysis
+>   being dominated by our assumptions and beliefs, as embodied in Bayesian
+>   priors. [^Lyons2008p891]

+[^Lyons2008p891]: @Lyons_2008_Open_statistical_issues_in_particle_physics\, p.
+891.

 -   Carnap
     -   Sznajder on the alleged evolution of Carnap's views of inductive logic [^Sznajder2018]
 -   David Cox